AICHAIN-CORE/go-aichain/README.md

 The mainnet blockchain explorer: comming soon...

+#### AICHAIN node current version

+Current version: 1.0.2
+The testnet and mainnet both are running online, but only testnet is ready for open to public.
+But the people still can use the release package to connect to testnet and mainnet.

 ## License

 The go-aichain library (i.e. all code outside of the `cmd` directory) is licensed under the